‘Template-free’ hierarchical MoS2 foam as a sustainable ‘green’ scavenger of heavy metals and bacteria in point of use water purification†

 Molybdenum disulfide (MoS2), with its unique optical and electrical properties, has been explored for a variety of applications in the recent past.
-Still, its capabilities in point-of-use heavy metal ions removal remained to be explored.
+Still, its capabilities in point-of-use heavy metal ion removal remain to be explored.
 Herein, for the first time using a facile approach, we fabricated three-dimensional (3D) MoS2 foam from exfoliated single to few-layered MoS2 sheets for the selective exclusion of heavy metals and stringent bactericidal response.
-This foam was able to exclude 99.9% of Pb(II) and 98.7% of As(III) instantaneously and reduced more than 98% of bacterial E. coli.
+This foam was able to exclude 99.9% of Pb(II) and 98.7% of As(III) instantaneously and reduced more than 98% of bacteria E. coli.
 Moreover, the foam exhibits selective toxicity towards bacterial cells while showing no observable toxicity towards mammalian cells.
-The foam can be recycled and reused for at least five cycles under accelerated conditions and thus; can be a promising non-cytotoxic, facile, and environmentally benign process for inline water remediation to remove heavy metal ions from the feed and a potential antibacterial agent.
+The foam can be recycled and reused for at least five cycles under accelerated conditions and thus can be used for a promising non-cytotoxic, facile, and environmentally benign process for inline water remediation to remove heavy metal ions from the feed and as a potential antibacterial agent.

 - This article is part of the themed collection: Popular Advances